johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 The most successful implementation of Bridge-Based Ranking, X's Community Notes, explains that the algorithm favors notes that are rated highly by users across a "[diversity of perspectives](https://communitynotes.twitter.com/guide/en/contributing/diversity-of-perspectives)".
 But as I show in this article, ratings from users with diverse perspectives are not necessary for a note to rank highly.
 It is somewhat more accurate to say that the note must be highly rated **regardless of diversity of perspective**.

-The algorithm works by attempting to model *why* a post receives the votes it does: how many votes are due to users left-wing or right-wing biases, and how many are due to other factors.
+The algorithm works by attempting to model *why* a post receives the ratings it does: how many upvotes are due to users left-wing or right-wing biases, and how many are due to other factors.
 If a post is only appealing to right-wing voters, and an online forum is dominated by right-wing voters, then that right-wing bias probably explains why it gets so many upvotes.
 So the algorithm tries to correct for this bias, and estimate how many upvotes a post would receive if there was an equal balance of left-wing and right-wing voters.

 ### Extracting Information